What you need to know about joining Eid celebrations

 When is Eid in Dubai?

 Because Eid dates are dependent on the lunar cycles, the dates change every year in the Gregorian calendar.
 Eid Al Fitr celebrations will take place from 5-7 June 2019.
-Eid Al Adha celebrations in Dubai will take place from 15 to 18 June, 2018.
+Eid Al Adha celebrations in Dubai will take place from 12-15 August 2019.

 What happens during Eid in Dubai?

 Families usually start the day with an early wake-up and morning prayers inside their home or at a nearby mosque.
 This is then followed by a lunchtime feast with friends and family to reflect on the previous month of Ramadan.
 It's also customary to exchange gifts with your loved ones and donate to the less fortunate during this time.

 1. Eid is a time for celebrating with amazing food